 Employees who are eligible to retire and who were covered under one of Oberlin College’s group health plans while in active service, may enroll to continue to participate in the health plan during retirement.
 Employees who are eligible to retire and are eligible for our health insurance benefits may also elect to participate in the health plan upon retirement.

-- retirees age 65 and over will be placed in the Medical Mutual of Ohio Retiree Comp Plan;
+- Retirees age 65 and over will be placed in the Medical Mutual Medicare Advantage Plan with SilverScript (prescription coverage).

 - retirees under 65 whose spouse or Domestic Partner is age 65 and over, and participates in our health plan, will also be placed in the Medical Mutual of Ohio Retiree Comp Plan.